Basic Math Skills

 1. write the standard form of a decimal

-2. round decimals and use rounding to estimate values involving decimal arithmetic
+2. round decimals and use rounding to estimate values involving decimal

 3. perform the four basic arithmetic operations on decimals